TaDaa/vimade/README.md

 <br>

-This recipe is enabled by default, but you can re-apply it with additional customizations (e.g. animations).
+Enabled by default, but you can re-apply this recipe with additional customizations (e.g. animations).
 You can only enable **recipes** through a configuration overlay (**no vimscript**).

 *<sub>::lua:: [source](https://github.com/TaDaa/vimade/tree/master/lua/vimade/recipe/default.lua) (see here for additional params)</sub>*